An algorithm for weighted fractional matroid matching: Preliminaries

 since $S^*\subseteq T^*$ and $\frac{1}{2}(S^*+T^*)$ must cover each line $l\in L$.

-Chang et al. \cite{FMM-algorithm} presented an algorithm that given the matroid $M$ and the set of lines $L$, computes the dominant cover and a maximum size (extreme) fractional matching $x$ in time polynomial in $|L|$ and $r(E)$.
-More precisely, the matroid $M$ is given by a rank-oracle.
-To accomodate infinite matroids (of finite rank), and in particular full linear matroids, the groundset $E$ and the lines $L$ are not given explicitly.
-Rather, it suffices that there is an oracle that takes as input a line $l$ and a flat $F$ represented by a base of $F$, and outputs a base for $l\cap F$.

-In this paper, we use this algorithm to construct an algorithm that finds, for given weights on the lines, a maximum weight fractional (perfect) matching and an optimal dual solution.
+In this paper, we use the cardinality algorithm to construct an algorithm that finds, for given weights on the lines, a maximum weight fractional (perfect) matching and an optimal dual solution.

-Our algorithm uses direct sums of minors of the matroid $M$.
-To make the above oracle available in those matroids, it will suffice that the oracle in addition to a base of $l\cap F$ also provides a base of $l\setminus F$.